Rome 2 Day Itinerary: How to (Actually) See Rome in 2 Days

 You shouldn’t need more than an hour, two tops, to explore the Colosseum.
 Head West along Via de Fiori Imperiali towards Piazza di San Marco.
 You’ll see Caesar’s Forum, the Trajan Forum and Altare Della Patria.
 That’s three of Rome’s most famous landmarks without paying for a single ticket.
 Altare Della Patria, which translates as “Altar of the Fatherland” sits on the symbolic centre of ancient Rome, commemorating not only the first king of a unified Italy but also the soldiers who perished in both World Wars.

 By now you’ll have worked up an appetite.
 Luckily, you’re in one of the world’s foodie capitals.
-We continue our Rome 2 day itinerary by taking the tram southwest from Piazza D’Aracoeli towards Trastevere.
+We continue our Rome itinerary of 2 days by taking the tram southwest from Piazza D’Aracoeli towards Trastevere.
 Be warned the trams are anything but modern, much like the rest of Rome.

 In Trastevere take your pick of trattorias, less formal than a ristorante, but more formal than an osteria.
 We recommend Cajo e Gago or Carlo Menta for a plate of cacio e pepe.
 This simple recipe, born in Rome, consists of black pepper, grated Pecorino Romano cheese, and fresh spaghetti, or tonnarelli.